 After breakfast, everyone disembarks the ship.
 The ship is being cleaned and turned around to leave again that evening.
-I’m unable to check-in to my hostel, but I drop my bag off and go in search of adventure.
+I’m unable to check in to my hostel, but I drop my bag off and go in search of adventure.
 I can’t believe my Ushuaia to Antarctica cruise is already over.
 The almost 2-year wait was worth it though.

-Important notes about sea-sickness
+Important notes about seasickness

 You must see a doctor before going on the cruise from Ushuaia to Antarctica as you will be crossing the Drake Passage.
 I took over the counter medicine that I bought in Australia.
 When I was in Ushuaia, I picked up another packet of tablets, but they weren’t quite the same.
-In the transition from the Australian brand to the Argentinian brand was when I fell sea-sick from what I’m assuming is the different acting ingredients.
+The transition from the Australian brand to the Argentinian brand was when I fell sea-sick from what I’m assuming is the different acting ingredients.
 So make sure you have enough of the same medication to last the whole trip.